-- Only one person speaks at a time. - A speaker must be recognized before speaking. - All comments are made through the chair. - Comments are confined to the current issue. - Discussion should alternate between Pro and Con. - No reading of lengthy papers. - No cross conversations; no interruptions. - No verbal attacks of other members. - ◆ If proper decorum cannot be maintained call a recess. - The bylaws or the parliamentary authority specify the debate time limits. - Decisions are null and void in the absence of a quorum. - ♦ The vote required to adopt a motion should always be very clear majority or 2/3. - All decisions are binding on all members regardless of how a member voted. - All rules must be respected and obeyed who can move, debate, vote.
+- Only one person speaks at a time. - A speaker must be recognized before speaking. - All comments are made through the chair. - Comments are confined to the current issue. - Solution Discussion should alternate between Pro and Con. - No reading of lengthy papers. - No cross conversations; no interruptions. - No verbal attacks of other members. - If proper decorum cannot be maintained call a recess. - The bylaws or the parliamentary authority specify the debate time limits. - Subscription of a provide the second second - The vote required to adopt a motion should always be very clear majority or 2/3. - All decisions are binding on all members regardless of how a member voted. - All rules must be respected and obeyed who can move, debate, vote.